EduReviewerBlogHow to Put edX on Resume

 For you who have spent a lot of time learning tones of courses and even spending money to develop a digital project, you might think it is unfair not to be given the freedom to add these courses to your resume, especially since you feel like you have put in enough effort, time, and financial resources like it’s an actual college.

 The truth is, you can add it to your resume, but you must approach this act with care.
 Since it is edX courses, hiring managers are even more liberal since it is a well-respected platform of higher learning.
-It takes a lot of dedication and hard work to earn a certificate, especially from one of their MicroMasters or MicroBachelors programs.
+It takes a lot of dedication and hard work to earn a certificate, especially from one of their MicroBachelors programs.
 It is only fair that you are allowed to put these on your resume, and in the following paragraphs, we will see why.

 Let’s check it out.